 If you’re looking for more meal prep inspo, be sure to download my FREE meal prep guide filled with more delicious recipes.

 Ok, let’s get rolling on to the recipe!
-Enjoy these bites friends.
-I also highly suggest adding them to your steel cut oats, like I did here.
-They make a delicious topping!
+I highly suggest adding them to your steel cut oats as a topping, like I did for breakfast.
 If you want to learn the quickest way to make steel cut oats, check out my Instant Pot method over here.

 If you’re in Canada and having a hard time finding the freeze dried berries, I’m sorry!
 I truly have no idea why it’s so hard to find here.
 If you do find them, let me know in the comments.